-A hybrid mattress may be a good choice if you are a side sleeper who likes the feel of an innerspring mattress.
-The best hybrid mattress for side sleepers provides the supportive bounce from the coil construction but utilizes other mattress materials for comfort and contouring.
+A hybrid mattress may be a good choice if you’re a side sleeper who likes the feel of an innerspring mattress.
+The best hybrid mattresses for side sleepers provide the supportive bounce of an innerspring core layer with other materials in the upper layers for comfort and contouring.

-Hybrid beds often have layers of high-quality foam (either latex foam, memory foam, or both) that expertly hugs hips and shoulders for pressure and pain relief.
+Hybrid beds often have layers of high-quality foam (either latex foam, memory foam, or both) that cradle the hips and shoulders for pressure relief and pain relief.

-The right amount of pushback in your mattress will help distribute your body weight more evenly, meaning your hips, thighs, and shoulders won’t sink in more than the rest of your body.
-This also helps to prevent aches and soreness in those high-pressure areas.
+The right amount of pushback in your mattress will help distribute your body weight more evenly, meaning your hips, thighs, and shoulders will sink in slightly but not so far that you feel pressure.
+This balance helps prevent aches and soreness in those high-pressure areas.

 Read More: Why is Pressure Relief so Important?

 For side sleepers with back pain, spine alignment is a critical component of a mattress.
 Memory foam and latex mattresses are well known for providing great spine alignment.
 Foam or latex hybrid mattresses with a layer of pocketed coils also provide support in key areas, such as your hips and shoulders, and help keep you aligned through the night.

 You should also consider a medium-firm mattress.
 Our featured mattress for side sleepers with back pain is the WinkBeds Gravity Lux, which offers the Luxury Firm option (6.5/10 on the firmness scale).

 For side sleepers dealing with different kinds of discomfort: